Meditating with Others is Key

 Learning Circles: Connecting with others for meaningful experiences

-Many of us find that when we explore meditation in community that it becomes a richer experience, and we find we keep coming back to the group to feel the deep connection and meaning.
-At Namchak we seek to provide learning circles with support and tools to create truly fruitful learning environments, apply spiritual insight in a group-oriented, practical way, and ultimately make the world a better place.
-We encourage you to come together in groups with family and friends to practice meditation, talk together about the ideas and your experiences—your challenges and victories little and big—and share how mindfulness might be impacting your daily lives.
+When we explore meditation in community, it becomes a richer experience.
+We keep coming back to the group to feel the deep connection and meaning.
+At Namchak we seek to provide Learning Circles with support and tools to create truly fruitful learning environments, apply spiritual insight in a group-oriented, practical way, and ultimately make the world a better place.
+We encourage you to come together in groups with family and friends to practice meditation, talk together about the ideas and your experiences—your challenges and victories small and large—and share how mindfulness might be impacting your daily lives.